South Carolina Homeowners Insurance

 Hail, where insurance is concerned, is the same as wind damage.
 In some cases, hail could be specifically excluded from a homeowner’s policy, but this is rarely the case.
 If it has happened to you, contact your insurance company and ask about purchasing a rider policy to give you this missing piece of protection.

-South Carolina is subject to hurricanes, but most of the damage, excluding flooding, is already part of a standard policy.
+South Carolina is subject to hurricanes and if you live at or near the coast, this is likely excluded.
+Otherwise, most of the damage, excluding flooding, is already part of a standard policy.
 You should pick up a flood insurance policy separately to make sure your home is properly protected, and read your policy carefully to make certain that is does not exclude other hurricane related damages.

 In any given year, South Carolina could experience 32 or more tornadoes.
 Unless they are excluded from your policy, though, tornadoes are automatically covered under the wind damages portion of your policy.